310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
-Ah, so the cooking’s centered ‘round veggies, huh.
+Ah, so the cooking’s centered ‘round veggies after all.
 {% endbubble %}

 {% bubble Midori %}